efuquen/scalatra-swagger-api-annotation-test/README.md

 [info] - should return a description for the user in the asset model *** FAILED **
 ```

-The issue is that the description property is "null" when doing a get request of the locally hosted server.
+The issue is that the description property is "null" when doing a get request on the swagger assets.json file for the locally hosted server.
 You can run the server by starting via the JettyBoot class, and the relevant output is like so:

 ```
 {